Just as we chuckle today at the absurd dimensions reached by Victorian crinolines, so too did Victorians themselves.

 The fashion became so popular that Punch nicknamed the crinoline craze “Crinolinemania”.

-And it’s not difficult to see why—even today, the bell-shaped profile of a crinoline-supported dress lends a fairytale quality to a wedding—for under $20 on eBay.
+And it’s not difficult to see why—even today, the bell-shaped profile of a crinoline-supported dress lends a fairytale quality to a wedding.

 No doubt the impression left by a beautiful Princess and Empress had a bearing on the success of the crinoline.